-We charge $40 per hour.
 We use the total pricing tool to determine the number of hours each customer needs to rank on the first page.
 We will take those hours, combine them with the flat rate based on customer SEO preferences, and form an optimal package to deliver the SEO work customers need.
 A dedicated account manager works with each customer to come to a consensus of the work needed to rank.
 Many companies overcharge for the work it takes to rank in a customer’s area, or they underfund a campaign so a customer cannot rank.
 Avoid these companies, as overcharging and underfunding are both simply schemes to keep money flowing with no SEO results.

 Three major factors determine what quality SEO costs for a given customer.
 The first is the market category.
 The category of a business’s product or service and its relation to its surrounding competition heavily influence the amount of work and spend needed to achieve high ranking.
 For example, competition for a heating company in Arizona would most likely be slim due to the region’s hot climate.
 However, a heating company in Idaho would likely need to spend a greater amount on SEO to stand out from the competitors in its market.